LynxCrew/adxl345-probe/README.md

 enable_probe: True
 log_homing_data: False  # Log accelerometer data to a file
 stepper_enable_dwell_time: 0.1  # Time to dwell after enabling the steppers before homing
+disable_fans: heater_fan hotend_fan # Comma-separated list.
+Disabling the fans at least leads to better accuracy, and may be needed to avoid false triggering.
 ```

 If you want to use the probe as X/Y endstops as well: